TOPIC : Marie Skłodowska-Curie Co-funding of regional, national and international programmes (COFUND-DP)

 Limitations regarding the researchers' origin and destination should be avoided.
 Researchers supported under this scheme should comply with the mobility rules of the Marie Skłodowska-Curie actions (i.e. compulsory trans-national mobility).
 Existing programmes can deviate from this rule if duly justified in the proposal by the applicant.

 EUR 30 million is allocated to Doctoral Programmes.

 Please read carefully all provisions below before the preparation of your application.

 3.1 Evaluation criteria and procedure, scoring and threshold: described in part H of the General Annexes of the General Work Programme.
-IMPORTANT: The award criteria and evaluation procedure specific to COFUND Marie Skłodowska-Curie Actions (MSCA) is described in the MSCA section of the General Work Programme and the Annexes of the COFUND Guide for Applicants.
+IMPORTANT: The award criteria and evaluation procedure specific to Marie Skłodowska-Curie Actions (MSCA) is described in the MSCA section of the General Work Programme.

 3.3 Specific arrangements: The COFUND Guide for Applicants can be downloaded from the Call Documents page.

 - Proposal page limits and layout: 30 pages (Please refer to the Annexes of the Guide for Applicants and the Part B template).